We are searching for

 Vital systems such as the drivetrain and engine have several points of contact to maintain the components for long-term use.
 One of the more unsuspecting problems drivers face is Tire Dry Rot.
 The NHTSA says over 11,000 accidents occur because owners downplay the risks of faulty tires.

 Tire problems can be expensive for the life of the vehicle if not maintained properly.
-Tire dry rot is a significant problem on any vehicle left untreated.
-Maintaining a healthy set of tires takes common sense and knowledge of what to look for when you think your tires have Dry Rot.
+Tire dry rot is the appearance of small cracks or splits in the sidewalls of your tire.
+It's a significant problem on any vehicle left untreated and exposed to prolonged sunlight or age-related wear.
+Maintaining a healthy set of tires takes common sense and knowledge of what to look for when you think about dry rot on your tires.

 Obvious signs of a significant dry rot problem with your tires are small cracks or splits in the sidewalls.
-Try to avoid the following conditions and long-term tire abuse:
+To prevent dry rot on tires try to avoid the following conditions and long-term tire abuse:

 • Long-term contamination of abrasive or corrosive chemicals and materials.
 Common home chemicals can include pool treatment chemicals, stored motor oils, and industrial cleaning solutions.